© All Rights Reserved Ofelia

 If you are heading to Mozambique, then some crossings will require you to have obtained a visa in advance (in any case, getting it in advance should preclude the possibility of the border officials accidentally/deliberately overcharging you).
-Costs and conditions are liable to change - in July 2009, a single entry 30 day visa was MK6,700 plus 2 photos (for a UK citizen).
 Note that the date of entry you specify is the beginning of a TWO month period in which you must use your visa.
 If you hand in your passport in the morning then you can pick it up again in the afternoon.
 Directions to the Mozambique High Commission are given in the Getting Around/By Public Transport section.

 Air Malawi is the national airline of Malawi and from Lilongwe International Airport (LLW) near the capital there are flights to and from Harare, Johannesburg, Lusaka and Nairobi with Air Malawi.
 Air Zimbabwe flies to and from Dar Es Salaam, Dubai, Harare and London.
 Addis Ababa, Nairobi and Johannesburg are served by their respective national airlines.